Post By RelatedRelated Post

 - Use quality components to minimize future maintenance needs and total lifetime cost of your system.

 Use components that provide the greatest flexibility.
 Different plants have different watering needs, and these needs may change over time.
-Your system should allow you to apply the right amount of water for each type of plant by the most effective method.
+As a result, your system should allow you to apply the right amount of water for each type of plant by the most effective method.

 - Always install excess irrigation zone capacity.
 Irrigation zones are areas that are watered by the same irrigation valve and plumbing.
-Installing extra connections now makes it easier and less expensive to expand your irrigation system later.
+So, installing extra connections now makes it easier and less expensive to expand your irrigation system later.